 Another adverse effect any addiction can have is how it affects the rest of your life.
 A key sign of being addicted to your fitness is if you are cutting other enjoyable aspects of your life short to make sure that you’re getting in an extra workout.
 Cancelling plans or passing on your favourite hobbies to get in your workout is not a healthy habit in the long run.
 Mentally and physically, a fitness addiction can cause massive damage to your mental and your physical health.

 Performance in life

-Overall, being addicted to fitness may sound like a dream, but in reality, it’s incredibly detrimental for your physical and your mental wellbeing.
+Overall, being addicted to fitness may sound like a dream, but in reality, it’s incredibly detrimental to your physical and mental well-being.
 You can cause issues in every single aspect of your life, and it is an issue that needs to be recognised and addressed.
-Different motives can get the ball rolling, especially with seasonal events like summer bodies and new year causing pressure to improve yourself, but you can have too much of a good thing.
-Make sure you're doing what's best for you and not what you think you should be doing.
+Different motives can get the ball rolling, especially with seasonal events like summer bodies and the new year causing pressure to improve yourself, but you can have too much of a good thing.
+Make sure you’re doing what’s best for you and not what you think you should be doing.
 Being happy and healthy is above all else.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.